top of page

 I started as a sole trader making fitted and freestanding furniture.
 The first few years of this provided a very valuable experience of poverty and living on a very small income, in that I was earning (and living on), in the region of £1.90 an hour or £5000 per year.
 This business grew to a maximum size of 7 employees, producing a very broad range of bespoke projects for private and business customers, and CNC component manufacture for many other manufacturers.

 The furniture business completed many successful projects, and won some of the highest awards in the industry, but I always struggled with profitability and other issues that I never fully mastered, hence leading to my decision to enter into my second business; commercial property development.
 I obtained planning permission to redevelop a redundant family farm into a business park.
 In order to save costs and ultimately be able to fund the project myself, I undertook all the professional roles, and therefore personally carried out the roles of planning consultant, architect, project management, and site management.
 This project was very unusual as the design I created was fully ecological, in that the redundant farm was demolished very carefully, fully recycled on site, and the new building used ecological materials being constructed mostly from timber, rather than the standard steel/block/brick construction of commercial buildings.
-Carrying out the professional roles gave me a great insight into the interface of business with the government departments of planning and build control, and how the complete chain of processes works, from initial concept and planning, through to design and build regulations, to construction and completion.
-This project would be valued at approximately £2.5 million if put out to tender, whereas my approach of carrying out the professional tasks myself, the cost effective design of the building, and the methodology with which I ran the construction project, meant that I was able to minimise costs to well under £1 million (all amounts in todays money).
+Carrying out the professional roles gave me a great insight into the interface of business with the local government departments of planning and build control, and how the complete chain of processes works, from initial concept and planning, through to design and build regulations, to construction and completion.
+This project would be valued at approximately £2.5 million if put out to tender.
+However my approach of carrying out the professional tasks myself, the cost effective design of the building, the methodology with which I ran the construction project, and some exceptionally good sub-contractors and staff, meant that I was able to minimise costs to well under £1 million (all amounts in todays money).
+This project gave me a much deeper understanding of how the processes and systems with which projects and business are run, can be made much more efficient, ultimately leading to an economy that is far more productive and prosperous for everyone.

 There have been two events in my family life that have proved extremely transformative amongst many others.
 The first of which is the experience of falling in love, marrying, raising young children, divorcing, and being a part time single parent.
-My marriage to my ex-wife was extremely difficult and traumatic for myself (and my ex-wife), and this ultimately resulted in divorce.
+My marriage to my ex-wife was difficult and traumatic for myself (and my ex-wife and children), and this ultimately resulted in divorce.
 After divorcing at the age of 39 I started to understand how the unresolved fears and beliefs I had, led me into the difficulties of my marriage, and how this profoundly impacted my children.
 This impact, along with fundamental differences in beliefs, later resulted, with great sadness on all parts, in a total splitting of my family into two separate parts.
 I no longer have contact with my ex-wife, or my son who lives exclusively with her, and my daughter no longer has contact with her mother and lives exclusively with me.
+Ceasing contact with my son has been one of the hardest experiences of my life, and has meant I have had to go to deep parts of myself to be able to live with, and now resolve, this pain within myself.

 Coming to terms with these experiences has driven me very deep into myself, and I have had to answer difficult questions of myself, such as how and why I have created this for myself.
 I have come to clear answers to these questions, and am in a more grounded and peaceful place than I have ever been.
 One of the many things I have understood is how our fears can drive us very deeply into dysfunctional relationships, that then create ongoing and further issues in our life, such as dysfunctional parenting.
-I understand from first hand experience how basic life experiences that so many of us have, such as love, relationship, marriage, parenting children, and divorce, can become so difficult, that we become lost in them.
+I understand from first hand experience how basic life experiences that so many of us have, such as love, relationship, marriage, parenting children, and divorce, can become so difficult, that we become lost in them, and cause a break down in functional living.

 Criminal experience: